zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_messages.rst

    The IDs must not be larger than can be stored in a 32-bit integer since chunk IDs are 32-bit integers.

-*Molecule auto special bond generation overflow* Counts exceed maxspecial setting for other atoms in system.

 *Molecule file shake flags not before shake atoms*
    The order of the two sections is important.